toriomara/mesto/README.md

 - Flexbox
 - JavaScript

-This is the fourth project work on the course Yandex.Practicum "Web Developer".
-It is a small page with an adaptive layout and the logic of opening a modal window and changing the title (JavaScript)
+This is the 6th project work on the course Yandex.Practicum "Web Developer".
+It is a small page with an adaptive layout and the logic of opening a modal window and changing the title (JavaScript).

+**Implemented in the project:**
+  * validation (input fields are validated as they are entered);
+  * developments (when clicking outside the modal window or pressing the 'ESC' key, the window closes)

 ## Badges